teuben/nemo/docs/source/intro.rst

   in ASCII, though you will find a few binary tables as well.

-More groups and intermediate file structures are readily defined, as NEMO is also an excellent development system.
+More groups and file structures are readily defined, as NEMO is also an excellent development system.
 We encourage users to define their own (or extend existing) data structures as the need arises.
 In :ref:`progr` we